Welcome!

 Abstract

 The study examines the salience of environmental issues.
 I review the current literature on political salience and propose a novel definition of issue salience, both, at the public (national) and personal (individual) level.
-Combinding national-level indicators and individual-level survey data from the International Social Survey Programme (ISSP, 1993-2020), I show how the support for environmental protection is strongly related to environmental salience.
+Combining national-level indicators and individual-level survey data from the International Social Survey Programme (ISSP, 1993-2020), I show how the support for environmental protection is strongly related to environmental salience.
 Based on random slope multilevel regression models, the results suggest that support for environmental protection hinges on the the public salience of environnmental issues.